Peace Lily Drooping: Causes + How to Revive Wilting Spathiphyllum

 Drooping peace lily leaves indicate problems in that pot.
-Wilting is a common sign that the plant is dying due to water problems, but other underlying problems may exist.
+Wilting is a common sign that the plant is dying due to water problems, but other underlying issues may exist.
 So, why is your peace lily droopy, and how do you revive it?

 The main reasons for drooping in peace lilies are overwatering, underwatering, overexposure to sunlight, root rot, and repotting shock.
-To revive the plant, repot it in a well-draining soil mix and pot then place it under partial shade.
-Water the peace lily only when the top inch of soil is dry.
+To revive the plant, repot it in a well-draining soil mix and pot, then place it under partial shade.

 Droopy peace lily - how to revive it-when wilting